The Las Vegas jewelry show season injected some confidence back into the diamond trade, wrote Rapaport.

 The market is functioning, and there is some confidence in US demand.
 Significantly, jewelers are adapting to shifts in consumer trends.

 Savvy jewelers are developing omni-channel capabilities with social-media strategies in place, and are providing bespoke, customized services and products, which will carve their position in the market.
-Those that aren’t taking these steps are falling by the wayside.

 2. Suppliers Stuck with Inventory